jeandersonbc/github-api-wrapper/README.md

-# github-miner
+# github-api-wrapper
-A set of scripts to mine Github
+A set of wrappers to the Github API.